carolli787/carolli787/README.md

 - :ledger: Currently, I am a undergraduate student at UC Berkeley majoring in Data Science and Sociology.
 - :dancers: I'm still exploring to find my passion!
 Primarily, my interests lie at the intersection of technology and social impact; I enjoy exploring how data science can contribute to meaningful societal change.
 - :desktop_computer: At the moment, I'm a project manager for two clients: Rakuten Viki, and Afterwork.
 My team and I are implementing a dark mode website infrastructure using Figma mockups and front-end code for Afterwork.
 We are also developing marketing campaigns for Rakuten Viki through short form videos and organizing on-campus promotional events.
-- :ribbon: For my free time, I find joy in mundane moments.
+- :ribbon: I find joy in mundane moments.
 My favorite hobbies include running errands, exercising (yoga, tennis, hiking), and curling up with a book or comfort movie.
 📫 You can reach me at carolli787@berkeley.edu!
 I'd love to connect.

 <!--